jupyterhub/jupyterhub-deploy-teaching/docs/source/installation.rst

 - Make sure the server has Python 2 installed, e.g. in Ubuntu `sudo apt-get install python2.7`

-- Enable password-less SSH access for :command:`root` user.
+- Enable password-less SSH access for :command:`ubuntu` user.

 - Partition and format any local disks you want to mount.